jorgesleonel/IVR-twilio/README.md

 This is a simple voice portal implemented in PHP leveraging the powerful Twilio voice API

-The code is straightforward
+Code is straightforward:

-. in first couple of lines, variable $user_pushed is created & associated with phone keyboard input
+.
+In first couple of lines, variable $user_pushed is created & associated with phone keyboard input

-. switch control command will then execute a different action depending on number pressed
+.
+Switch control command will then execute a different action depending on number pressed

-. most of this functionality is enabled through a combination of say (sound is played to end user) and gather (input) Twilio TwiML directives
+.
+Most of this functionality is enabled through a combination of say (sound is played to end user) and gather (input) Twilio TwiML directives

-. the Redirect verb transfers control of a call to the TwiML at a different URL
+.
+The Redirect verb transfers control of a call to the TwiML at a different URL